 Kyle Robert Shultz began writing in his early teens after being bitten by a radioactive book.
 As a Christian, he strives to write fiction that is entertaining and wholesome, but devoid of overt “messages” or agendas.
 He lives in the wilds of southern Idaho, removed far enough from civilization to keep humanity safe should any of his rough drafts break through the electric fence.
 Aside from writing, his other passions are worship music, digital art, horseback riding, and raising miniature sheep.

 The Beast of Talesend is one of the most enjoyable books I've read in a long time.
 It's laugh-out-loud-and-scare-my-cat fun.
 I mean, look at all the juicy keywords in the first line of the blurb: private eye, fairytales, zeppelins, dragons, flying carpets.
-There are two more books in the series so far, with even more set in the same world, and all of them are on my tbr list.
+There are more books in the series, and all of them are on my tbr list.

-Have you read any of Kyle's books?
+Have you read The Beast of Talesend?
 Let me know in the comments!